Ruskin, John (1819-1900)

-Pencil, brown ink, ink wash and bodycolour on buff paper
+Pencil, brown ink, watercolour and bodycolour on blue paper

-An engraving of this species, by George Allen and possibly in part based on the present drawing, occurs as Plate XXVII of Proserpna, entitled 'States of Adversity'.
-(See also RF 1186)
+An engraving of this species, by George Allen and possibly based in part on the present drawing, occurs as Plate XXVII of Proserpna, entitled ‗States of Adversity.
+See also RF 1187

 This entry was researched and written by Professor David Ingram.